santiagosnchez/faSomeRecords/README.md

 ## Perl version

 I recommend using the Python version!
-Which is the one with will be developed and supported.
+Which is the one that will be developed and supported furhter on.

 ### Download